DenJens/Hangfire.Documentation/tutorials/highlight.rst

    <div>@Html.Raw(Model.HighlightedCode)</div>

 Why the ``Model.HighlightedCode`` returns null instead of highlighted code?
-This happens because of **latency** of the background job invocation – there is some delay before a worker fetch the job and perform it.
+This happens because of **latency** of the background job invocation – there is some delay before a worker fetches the job and performs it.
 You can refresh the page and the highlighted code will appear on your screen.

-But empty page can confuse a user.
+But the empty page can confuse a user.
 What to do?
-First, you should take this specific into a place.
-You can reduce the latency to a minimum, but **you can not avoid it**.
-So, your application should deal with this specific issue.
+Well it should be noted that, while you can reduce the latency to a minimum, **you can not avoid it**.
+So, your application needs to deal with this specific issue.

-In our example, we'll simply show the notification to a user and the un-highlighted code, if highlighted one is not available yet:
+In our example, we will simply show the notification to a user and the un-highlighted code, if highlighted one is not available yet:

 .. code-block:: html